thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 See the [Parameters](#parameters) section for details about the keywords used in this example.

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
 For example, if you do not have a description for your View, the `description` parameter does not appear.
 You can add that variable to the TML file to specify a description for your View.

+{% include note.html content="If you edit the joins in the View TML file, you are only editing the joins for that specific View.
+You are not editing the joins at the table level.
+To modify table-level joins, you must edit the source table's TML file." %}

 <pre>
 <a href="#view">view</a>: